 Visitation is another issue that can result in feuding, bitterness, and resentment.
-In the majority of situations, children will live with one parent during the weekdays, then stay at the other parent's home on the weekends, or every other weekend.
-Parents can often work out the issue of timesharing on their own, however the court may intervene if parents cannot come to an agreement.
-The court always examines all factors such as schooling and the child's emotional well being, and therefore will determine visitation or timesharing based on the best interest of the child/children.Orange County Family Law Attorneys Working on Your Behalf
+In most situations, children will live with one parent during the weekdays, then stay at the other parent's home on the weekends.
+If parents are unable to make a timesharing plan on their own, the court may intervene to establish a plan.
+The court always examines all factors, such as schooling and the child's emotional wellbeing, and therefore will determine visitation or timesharing based on the best interest of the child or children involved.Orange County Family Law Attorneys Working on Your Behalf

 There are other issues that may arise when parents’ divorce.
 While infrequent, there are cases where one parent abducts the child/children, or payment of child support must be enforced.
 There are also issues of paternity in some situations, or one parent may be forced to relocate due to his or her career.
 Sometimes an ex-spouse remarries and moves to another state.
 How do you handle these types of problems?
 Whether you are facing issues regarding which parent your children will live with, visitation, developing a parenting plan, or getting the child support your children deserve, our divorce lawyers are here to provide you with solid, effective legal guidance.
 We invite residents throughout Central Florida to contact us now at 407-872-0303 or 352-357-4084.